mohitdayma16/mohitdayma16/README.md

 - 👀 I’m interested in to contribute to open source
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on software developing
-- 📫 How to reach me Emaial:- mohitdayma164@gmail.com
+- 📫 How to reach me Email:- mohitdayma164@gmail.com

 <!---
 mohitdayma16/mohitdayma16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.